xiaoxiae/slama.dev/_posts/2023-02-08-mining-massive-datasets.md

 **Observation:** in pass \(1\) of A-Priori, most memory is idle:
 - also maintain a hash table \(h\) with as many buckets as fit in memory
 - hash pairs into buckets (just their counts) to speed up phase 2
+	- _if they were frequent, their bucket must have been frequent too_

 {% math ENalgorithm "PCY" %}
-1. **pass:** count individual items + hash pairs to buckets, counting them too
+1. pass: count individual items + hash pairs to buckets, counting them too
-	- **between passes:** convert the buckets into a bit-vector:
+	- _between passes:_ convert the buckets into a bit-vector:
 		- \(1\) if a bucket count exceeded support \(s\)
 		- \(0\) if it did not
-2. **pass:** count only pairs where:
+2. pass: count only pairs where
 	- **both elements are frequent** (same as A-Priori) and
-	- the pair hashes to a bucket whose bit is frequent
+	- the pair **hashes to a bucket whose bit is frequent**
 {% endmath %}

 ![PCY memory layout illustration.](/assets/mining-massive-datasets/pcy.svg)

 ### Online Advertising

-#### Online Bipartite Matching
-**Problem:** find a maximum matching for a bipartite graph where we're only given the left side and the right side is revealed one-by-one.
+**Initial problem:** find a maximum matching for a bipartite graph where we're only given the left side and the right side is revealed one-by-one.
 The obvious first try is a **greedy** algorithm (match with first available)
 - has a competitive ratio of \(\ge 1/2\)[^proof-greedy]

 [^proof-greedy]: let \(L\) be left side and \(R\) the right.
 If \(M_{\mathrm{greedy}} \neq M_{\mathrm{optional}}\), consider set \(G \subseteq R\) matched in \(M_{\mathrm{optional}}\) but not in \(M_{\mathrm{greedy}}\).
 Now consider \(B \subseteq L\) adjacent to \(G\): every one of those must be matched in \(M_{\mathrm{greedy}}\) (for those \(G\) not to be) so \(|B| \le |M_{\mathrm{greedy}}|.\).
 Also, \(|B| \ge |G|\), since otherwise the optimal algorithm couldn't have matched all girls in \(G\).
 Since \(|M_{\mathrm{opt}}| \le |M_{\mathrm{greedy}}| + |G|\), we get the desired bound after substituting for \(|G|\).